 With the passage of the Agriculture Improvement Act of 2018 (commonly known as the ‘Farm Bill’), the hemp-derived CBD market is projected to reach $22 billion by 2022.
 CASP is developing analytical tools for accurate measurement of CBD in hemp plants and derived ingredients, in dietary supplements, and in pet foods.

-Currently, three AOAC working groups are developing standards for analytical methodology to:
+AOAC working groups developing standards for analytical methodology:

 The CASP analytical community comprises government, academic, and private sector laboratories and organizations.
 Together, they are supporting this initiative through direct financial support and by contributing their expertise.